CraftAcademy/workshop/walkthroughs/step21.md

 ```

-The next step will be to refactor the view:
+The next step will be to re-factor the view:

 ```erb